cyberbotics/webots-cloud/README.md

 ### Competitor

 To setup a Webots repository aimed at participating in a competition, you should create it from the competition template repository, that is provided on the competion repository.
+It may be a public or a private repository.
+You should choose to create a private repository if you don't want that other competitors see your source code.

 ## Database